Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: Concept drift and process monitoring background

 In quality control applications, the value of $\mu_0$ is typically either a target value or an estimate of the in-control mean based on a preliminary (Phase I) set of data.
 The value of $K$ is $(\mu_1 - \mu_0) / 2$, where $(\mu_1 - \mu_0)$ corresponds to the smallest size of the shift in the mean to be detected quickly.
 The value of $H$ is determined in order to control the in-control average run length (ARL), i.e., the average number of observations until a signal is given when in fact the mean of the process remains at $\mu_0$.

-The CUSUM chart is based on a likelihood ratio approach and possesses an optimality property as discussed by \cite[][pp. 138-139]{Hawkins2012cumulative}.
+The CUSUM chart is based on a likelihood ratio approach and possesses an optimality property as discussed by \textcite[][pp. 138-139]{Hawkins2012cumulative}.
 Note that our proposed CUSUM chart is based on the likelihood ratio approach.

 The approach taken with respect to the determination of the value $\mu_0$ is different in the concept drift detection literature.
-Most often the average of the current and all past observations is used, e.g. see \cite{Gama2013evaluating} and \cite{Goncalves2014comparative}. \cite{Mouss2004test} wrote that $\mu_0$ is either “known before the jump or is estimated in a recursive way from the first available values”.
+Most often the average of the current and all past observations is used, e.g. see \textcite{Gama2013evaluating} and \textcite{Goncalves2014comparative}. \textcite{Mouss2004test} wrote that $\mu_0$ is either “known before the jump or is estimated in a recursive way from the first available values”.
 In a similar way one incorporates prior data into parameter estimates with self-starting charts, but typically with a lag of one time unit.
-Using a lag seems more reasonable. \cite{Wendler2021self} reviewed the literature on self-starting charts.
+Using a lag seems more reasonable. \textcite{Wendler2021self} reviewed the literature on self-starting charts.

 If normality is assumed in quality control applications, then it is often written that $K = k\sigma$ and $H = h\sigma$, where $\sigma$ is the in-control standard deviation of the process.
 The statistical properties of the CUSUM would depend on the values of $k$ and $h$.
-It is written in the concept drift detection literature that normality of the input is required for the Page-Hinkley method to be used. \cite{Mouss2004test} and \cite{Agrahari2022concept}, for example, wrote that the method is used for the detection of an abrupt change of the average of a Gaussian signal.
+It is written in the concept drift detection literature that normality of the input is required for the Page-Hinkley method to be used. \textcite{Mouss2004test} and \textcite{Agrahari2022concept}, for example, wrote that the method is used for the detection of an abrupt change of the average of a Gaussian signal.
 There is little to no discussion of the process variation in the concept drift detection literature.
 Although normality is often assumed to design CUSUM methods, CUSUM procedures have been developed for a great many continuous and discrete distributions.